hostep/devdocs/src/guides/v2.4/extension-dev-guide/indexing.md

 ### Using application lock mode for reindex processes

-Starting with 2.4.3, you can enable `use_application_lock` mode for reindexing through the use of environment variables, or in `app/etc/env.php`:
+Starting with 2.4.3, you can enable `use_application_lock` mode for reindexing through the use of environment variables, or by configuring the `app/etc/env.php` file like so:

 ```php
 <?php